Flow-Launcher/flow-launcher.github.io/README.md

    ```

 5. Optional.
 If you'd like to test your changes before making a pull request, you can run the website locally.
 To do
-   this, you'll need to have Node.js installed.
-Once you have Node.js installed, you can run the following commands in
+   this, you'll need to have Node.js v22 or newer installed.
+Once you have Node.js installed, you can run the following
-   the root directory of this repository:
+   commands in the root directory of this repository:
    ```bash
    npm install
    npm run dev